List of Mobile Suit Gundam 00 characters: Innovators

 Revive Revival is an Innovator and the genetic twin of Anew Returner.
 Revive joins the A-Laws to combat the Gundams and pilots the Gadessa.
-Like Mr. Bushido, Revive holds a special license that allows him to act independently.
-However he agrees to follow Kati Mannequin's battle strategies.
+Like Mr. Bushido, Revive holds a special license that allows him to act independently, however he agrees to follow Kati Mannequin's battle strategies.
 Later Revive allows himself to be captured by Celestial Being in order to steal the 00 Gundam and 0 Raiser with Anew's aid, but the attempt is thwarted.
-Revive is killed by Lyle Dylandy during the climactic battle at the end of the second series when the Cherudim Gundam targets the Gadessa's cockpit after Lockon used the last remaining second of Cherudim's Trans-Am to move at the back of Gadessa.
+Revive is killed by Lyle Dylandy during the climactic battle at the end of the second series when the Cherudim Gundam targets the Gadessa's cockpit after Lockon used the last remaining second of Cherudim's Trans-Am to move behind Gadessa.